datazoompuc/datazoompuc.github.io/en/citacao.md

 <pre id="mla">Data Zoom.
 Data Zoom: Simplifying Access to Brazilian Microdata.
 2023, https://www.econ.puc-rio.br/datazoom/english/index.html.</pre>
   </div>

 In case Data Zoom has helped in a study you've written, please send a copy to [datazoom@econ.puc-rio.br](mailto:datazoom@econ.puc-rio.br).
-We are always interested in learning about studies where packages proved useful.
+We are always interested in learning about studies where our packages proved useful.

 ## Example works that used Data Zoom